top of page

 Impact

 In the Philippines, the National Urban Mobility Programme, locally called the Philippine Urban Mobility Programme, or PUMP, concept document has been developed to operationalize the National Transport Policy.
-SOLUTIONSplus will develop a paper to enhance the said document further looking into unlocking urban mobility opportunities through electrification and taking into account the lessons learned from the pilot demonstration.
-A policy paper focusing on catalyzing city-level actions on e-mobility and sustaining pilots will also be formulated to form pathways for e-mobility uptake.
+SOLUTIONSplus developed a paper to enhance the PUMP, further looking into unlocking urban mobility opportunities through electrification and taking into account the lessons learned from the pilot demonstration.

 Downloads